The Importance Of Third Party CBD Testing

 Breaking down the major cannabinoids, we need to be aware of we have:

-CBD: Cannabidiol, this is the most significant cannabinoid for the subject of this topic.
+CBD: Cannabidiol, is the most significant cannabinoid for the subject of this topic.
 Cross-check if the percentage in the test matches the expectation.

 CBN: THC degrades into CBN on contact with air.
 In the UK, CBN content is required to be non-detectable in line with UK law.
 Similar to THC you can quickly take a glance at the field to cross-check.